 It really depends on your goals and personal circumstances….
-In some situations, these certificates are compulsory.
+In some situations, these English language certificates are compulsory.
 For example, if you want to study at a foreign university.
-Some require specific certificates such as FCE, CAE, TOEIC, TOEFL or IELTS.
+Some require specific English language exams and certificates such as FCE, CAE, TOEIC, TOEFL or IELTS.

 Confirmation of your language level

-Next question: are certificates useful for learning or mastering a language?
+Next question: are English or other language certificates useful for learning or mastering a language?

 On the other hand…

 Studying for a language certificate can be useful, as it sets you a specific goal to achieve by a deadline.
-In addition, failing an exam means losing the fee you paid.
+In addition, failing a language exam means losing the fee you paid.
 This is highly motivating.

 In conclusion, it is possible to know a foreign language very well and use this skill successfully, for which a language certificate as such is not necessary, but it is worth having such a document in order not to waste the chance when it comes.